Quindigon512/SUN-Lab-Model/README.md

 # Purpose:  Models the SUN Lab with Card Swipes
 #           and Allows Admins to View Logs and
 #           Activate/Deactivate Accounts

+# Did NOT Implement Sorting the Swipe Logs by Time, Only by ID and Date.
+See Screenshots for Details.